gohugoio/hugo/docs/content/en/hosting-and-deployment/hugo-deploy.md

 # If you are using a CloudFront CDN, deploy will invalidate the cache as needed.
 cloudFrontDistributionID = <ID>

+# Target specific paths to invalidate when using cloudFrontDistributionID or GoogleCloudCDNOrigin
+# Leaving unspecified defaults to invalidating the entire cache e.g  /*
+# InvalidatePaths = [ "/foo.html", "/bar.html" ]

 # Optionally, you can include or exclude specific files.
 # See https://godoc.org/github.com/gobwas/glob#Glob for the glob pattern syntax.
 # If non-empty, the pattern is matched against the local path.